 It was two days of riding from Excelsior Springs until the next Carnegie in Mexico.
 And after Mexico there would be no more until I cross the Mississippi into Illinois.
-Even with all my meandering around my home state I'll be able to stop at nine Carnegies across its southern extremity I have yet to visit on my way to Indiana.
+Even with all my meandering around my home state over the years nine Carnegies await me that I have yet to visit across its southern extremity as I cut across to Indiana.

-This ride is distinguishing itself not only of being free of a brush with the law, but also without a flat tire, a rarity in goat's head terrain.
-I'd also went over a thousand miles before my first roll of electrician's tape, something I was actually in need of as I'd used what I'd brought in Telluride.
+This ride is distinguishing itself not only of being free of a brush with the law, but also without a flat tire, a virtual miracle having crossed a long stretch of goat's head terrain.
+I also went over a thousand miles before my first roll of electrician's tape, something I was actually in need of as I'd used what I'd brought in Telluride.
 So far I have two license plates for Dwight and have collected three neckerchiefs, including a rare albino one, and two more bungee cords in addition to the two I left with Joel.

 And as has happened several times before on these Carnegie quests, I heard Ralph Nader pay homage to Carnegie.
 He mentioned him in his podcast of August 5 when he was interviewing David Callahan, author of the book "The Givers: Wealth, Power and Philanthropy in a New Gilded Age."
 It wasn't until the end of the hour interview that Nader lauded Carnegie for funding "2,500" libraries in the United States and Canda.
 The precise number of Carnegie-built libraries is 2,509 with 1,689 in the US, 126 in Canada and the rest in Europe, Africa and Australia.
 He accurately quoted Carnegie from his book "Gospel of Wealth," where he wrote, "The man who dies rich, dies disgraced."
 Nader added, "I don't think anything has been written better by a billionaire."
 Nader also praised Warren Buffet for his philanthropy.
 He gives each of his three children $100 million a year for their charitable organizations.
 One of his daughters has funneled $500 million dollars to women's groups supporting abortion, more than anyone else.